 “It is inspiring for many, and often the youth remain invested in becoming more active citizens,” said Jennifer Ullman, Program Manager of Montana Tobacco Use Prevention Program (MTUPP).
 “The Celebration on the Hill is so popular that MTUPP has had to limit the number of attendees from each community to prevent overflow.”

 The efforts of Montana’s reACT students led to rural Powell County adding e-cigarettes to its Clean Indoor Air Act Protocol.
 The students realized that e-cigarette use among their classmates was increasing, so they researched and gathered data.
 In September 2016, the youth presented to their local Board of Health.
 On December 5 of that year, the Board voted to pass the amendment including e-cigarettes in its protocol.

 In Vermont, youth and youth advisors approached the Vermont Department of Health about adding e-cigarettes as a priority area.
 “We had been reviewing concerns about e-cigarettes and were looking at what other states were doing,” said Rhonda Williams, “but it had not yet been made a priority in our youth engagement work.
 The kids were a catalyst for action.”

 The Health Department, in collaboration with the Vermont Agency of Education, created a PowerPoint presentation that youth or youth advisors could use to raise awareness in their communities about e-cigarettes.
 The department also issued a health advisory of its position on e-cigarettes and recommendations for Vermont’s communities.
-In July 2016, Vermont became the ninth state to restrict e-cigarettes in the same places where lit tobacco products are restricted.
+In July 2016, Vermont became the ninth state to restrict e-cigarettes (no longer available online) in the same places where lit tobacco products are restricted.